Employee Assistance Program (EAP) Services in Nonprofits & Community Services | Supporting Frontline Staff

 Emotional Demands of Community Work

-The majority of the time, individuals who work directly for charitable organisations are required to cope with mental stress that is in excess of what is typically experienced in the workplace.
-They might provide assistance to individuals who have been victims of domestic violence, families who are without a home, and those who are battling substance misuse or mental illness.
-When someone goes through a series of traumatic experiences and disadvantages, they may develop what is known as "secondary trauma," which means that they begin to feel the agony of the individuals they are helping by experiencing it themselves.
-If they do not receive the appropriate assistance, they may have feelings of mental exhaustion, could have difficulty unwinding after work, or might even exhibit symptoms of post-traumatic stress disorder.
+When compared to persons who work in other industries, those who work directly for charitable organizations typically have to cope with a higher level of mental stress.
+Those who have been victims of domestic violence, families who are without a place to reside, and individuals who are battling with mental illness or substance misuse may be able to receive assistance from them.
+When a person has through a lot of negative experiences, they may develop what is known as "secondary trauma," which means that they begin to feel the suffering of the individuals they are helping by going through it themselves.
+In the event that they do not receive the appropriate assistance, they may have feelings of mental exhaustion, struggle to rest after work, or even exhibit symptoms of post-traumatic stress disorder.

 Preventing Burnout and Compassion Fatigue